 The priest was waiting for us all up here.

 He embarked on a long ritual, blessing the water for the coming year.
 Ending the performance by throwing his ornate jewelled cross through the open grill gate into the dark blue natatorium of water.

 The cross was quickly followed in after by the shirtless, shoeless young men of the village and the surrounding areas.

-They swam and scrapped with each other, in the dark agitated waters to retrieve this trinketed ikon, to eventually hand it back and receive an extra blessing from the regal, haughty pontiff in his ridiculous hat.
+They swam and scrapped with each other, in the dark agitated waters to retrieve this trinketed ikon, to eventually hold it aloft out of the water and the winner handed it back to receive an extra blessing from the regal, haughty pontiff in his ridiculous hat.